VoiceofSiren/StudyingProgramming/README.md

 ### Purpose of Writing
-1. To develop the skills necessary to become a backend web developer.
+1. To develop the skills necessary to become a back-end web developer.
 2. To keep a record of development.

 ### Main contents